-Before homeowners get 45 days behind, loan servicers have to send documentation that provides:
+Before homeowners get 45 days behind, loan servicers have to send the documentation that provides:

 Lenders and servicers can't file for foreclosure until a homeowner is more than 120 days late on their mortgage.
 That four-month span is designed to give homeowners time to evaluate their options and file a formal request for help from their servicer.
 Active duty military members may have additional foreclosure protections under the Servicemembers Civil Relief Act.

-Completing a loss mitigation application in a timely fashion is a key step for distressed homeowners.
+Completing a loss mitigation application in a timely fashion is a crucial step for distressed homeowners.